Ahhhhh… Zanzibar! Between the pristine Indian Ocean beaches and the exotic Swahili Stone Town, there is no place quite like this island.

 We love the island Spice Tour.
 A trip to Zanzibar would be incomplete without an opportunity to learn about the cloves, nutmeg, cinnamon, pepper and many other spices which are the essential ingredients in a Zanzibari’s everyday life.
 The relationship between Zanzibar and spice dates back to the 16th century.
 Visit the plantations just outside Zanzibar town, and enjoy a unique opportunity to see the countryside and rural areas of Zanzibar and also connect with local people.

-In addition to learning about spices on this tour, you will also learn about organically grown herbs and detailed descriptions about their uses in traditional dishes, as cures for ailments and even for dyeing traditional ceremonial outfits for weddings and festivals.
+In addition to learning about spices on this tour, you will also learn about organically grown herbs and detailed descriptions of their uses in traditional dishes, as cures for ailments and even for dyeing traditional ceremonial outfits for weddings and festivals.
 After the tour, enjoy an opulent traditional Swahili lunch served in a local house, one of the most unique foodie experiences in Africa!

 Experience a Different Culture and Village Life

-Sure the main attraction on Zanzibar island for many travelers is the beach, but you won’t forget you’re still in Africa.
+Sure the main attraction on Zanzibar island for many travellers is the beach, but you won’t forget you’re still in Africa.
 Each morning you’ll see the fisherman head out for the day, as you explore the island village life is all around you.

 Enjoy a Sunset Dhow Sail